Elizabeth Model (CEO)

-With a head for business and a heart for community, Elizabeth Model brings a commitment to excellence, integrity, and balance to Downtown Surrey’s dynamic Business Improvement Association.
-Drawing from a diverse background in business administration and development, she is a perfect complement to the Association’s exceptional Board of Directors.
+With a head for business and a heart for community, Elizabeth Model brings a strong work ethic and commitment to excellence, integrity, and balance to Downtown Surrey’s dynamic Business Improvement Association.
+Drawing from a diverse background in business administration, economic development and marketing, she brings a diverse skill set to the Association’s exceptional Board of Directors.

-Model maintains life-balance and clarity by competing in grueling Iron Man events all over the world, which she began at age 46.
-She believes that supported by an active lifestyle, “It’s the mental moxie that carries you through anything.”
+Model maintains life-balance and clarity by competing in grueling Ironman events all over the world, which she began at age 46.
+She believes that supported by an active lifestyle, “It’s your mental ability, positive approach and focus that carries you through anything in life.”

 Although Bonnie has worked with the DSBIA since September 2005, she has been a business operator and property owner in the DSBIA area (Stardust Enterprises) since 1978.
 Bonnie began her association with the BIA as a member of the Marketing and Special Events Committee in September 2003.

 When Stardust closed in June 2005, Bonnie joined the DSBIA as Coordinator.
 In addition to her work experience at Stardust in programming, human resources, public relations and marketing, Bonnie has pursued an eclectic mix of educational opportunities.